toru34/tf_optimizers/README.md

-Implementation of optimizers in tensorflow from scratch.
+Optimizers in tensorflow from scratch.
 See `example.py` and `optimizers.py`.

 Optimizers
 - Gradient descent